Darker-Ink/Nginx-Proxy-Manger-API/README.md

 </div>

 ## Info
 Proxy-Manager-API is a simple API for managing Nginx Proxies Using https://nginxproxymanager.com.

+We Are Trying to Cover 100% of the API from Nginx Proxy Manager.
+If you want to help Just Fork and make a Pull Request With the new Functions!